ADGEfficiency/adgefficiency.github.io/_posts/2024-07-19-constrain-simultaneous-import-export-electricity-linear-programming.md

 # Context

 When modelling energy systems, we are often modelling assets where electricity can flow in opposite directions.
-Examples include:

-- a site that can import or export electricity,
-- a battery that can charge or discharge electricity.
+Examples include a site that can import or export electricity, or a battery that can charge or discharge electricity.

-Electricity cannot flow in opposite directions at the same time.
+While electricity can flow in opposite directions, it cannot flow in opposite directions simultaneously.

-Most linear program models of energy systems discretize time - the time between the start and end of an interval is split into intervals, often 30 minutes long.
+Most linear program models of energy systems discretize time - the time between the start and end of a simulation is split into intervals, often 30 minutes long.

 Energy balances are created for each interval.
 For a single interval of time, there can only be one of import of export electricity.